junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The car screeches to a halt outside the building.

-They scramble out, scanning the building and the surrounding quickly.
+They scramble out, scanning the building and the surroundings quickly.
 The red neon sign with its name hanging from the rooftop.

 There are no statues in sight.
 The two bases outside the door are empty.
-The gate wide open.
+The gate is wide open.

 They rush up the steps together.